French Toast Casserole is sweet, flavorful, and hassle-free! Make it overnight for a great breakfast the next morning! It is perfect for a crowd!

 How to make Overnight French Toast Casserole:

-- Prepare the egg mixture: Combine the ingredients all together in one bowl and mix thoroughly.
+- Prepare the egg mixture: First, combine the ingredients all together in one bowl and mix thoroughly.

-- Soak: Add the bread pieces into the bowl and make sure to coat each piece well with the mixture.
+- Soak: Then, add the bread pieces into the bowl and make sure to coat each piece well with the mixture.

-- Assemble: Put everything in a prepared baking dish, put some toppings, and distribute the remaining egg mixture on top.
+- Assemble: Next, put everything in a prepared baking dish, put some toppings, and distribute the remaining egg mixture on top.
 In a saucepan, melt butter and sugar together while whisking continuously until smooth.
 Pour this over the whole thing.

 - Refrigerate: Wrap tightly with plastic and put the dish in the fridge overnight.